defenseunicorns/leapfrogai/.github/SECURITY.md

 ## Supported Versions

-As the UDS RKE2 Sandbox has not yet reached v1.0.0, only the current latest minor release is supported.
+As the LeapfrogAI has not yet reached v1.0.0, only the current latest minor release is supported.

 ## Reporting a Vulnerability